BlogsClay Pricing Changes: 15K Action Limits, Higher Costs, and Agency Risk

 To be fair, there is one case where this model may work better: Clay says some marketplace data is now cheaper.
 They claim to have negotiated better rates, making data 50-90% cheaper.
 If your workflow is extremely simple (e.g., one data provider, one export) and you use a high volume of Clay's marketplace data, you could potentially save money.

 However, this argument misses the point for sophisticated users.
 The value of Clay was never just about being a data reseller; it was about orchestration.
 It was about waterfalls, conditionals, and chaining multiple services together, often with your own API keys.
-For users who primarily bring their own data sources (BYOK), the cheaper marketplace data is irrelevant.
-They now pay a premium for platform usage that was previously included, receiving no benefit from the discounted data credits.
-In practice, the new model seems better suited to simpler data pulls than complex workflow automation.
+Users who primarily bring their own API keys avoid marketplace Data Credit charges but now consume Actions for the orchestration Clay performs.
+Marketplace discounts provide less value when little marketplace data is purchased, the new model seems better suited to simpler data pulls than complex workflow automation.

 What to Check Before You Renew